sn99/Optimizing-linux/README.md

 ## Improving graphic performance

-Graphic cards are tricky, the best support is for AMD on the other hand NVIDIA has the ray tracing and frame-gen cornered, atleast for now.
-You can try overclocking your GPU(s) to get better performance, your mileage may vary.
+Graphic cards are tricky, the best support is for AMD; on the other hand, NVIDIA has the ray tracing and frame-gen cornered, at least for now.
+You can try overclocking your GPU(s) to get better performance or undervolting; your mileage may vary.

 - Install `power-profiles-daemon` and install power profiles indicator applet (Both should be preinstalled in most distros). → Set it to `Performance` while gaming.